wessport/Geoalchemist/content/post/SQL_Basics_SELECT.md

 Be conservative when using wildcards.
 Ask yourself do I really need to use a wildcard here?
 Requesting more columns than you need is generally inefficient and bad practice.
 Knowing when and when not to use a wildcard will become more clear when we learn additional keywords.

 As you might have guessed from our breweries example, **SQL** is not a cryptic language.
 It does its best to resemble regular English.
 This makes the syntax often times intuitive to the point where you can guess ahead of time the keyword you need based on the logic of your query.
 As a beginner, I enjoyed this aspect of the language the most.
-It helps tremendously when translating the logical behind your query into actual **SQL** code.
+It helps tremendously when translating the logic behind your query into actual **SQL** code.

+* **Disclaimer:** I was learned SQL in an ORACLE Client environment.
+The syntax of my examples will follow ORACLE conventions.
+The core logic behind the code however should translate regardless of the database you're working in.

 ## To Sum It Up ##